noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	- events and event handling pattern to react to incidents that occur
 	- web page rendering architecture:
 		- parse -> process -> draw -> present -> loop continuously on incident occurrence
-		- ermits a page to be partially rendered even when the browser has not finished retrieving all resources
+		- emits a page to be partially rendered even when the browser has not finished retrieving all resources
 	- pattern contract
 		- the name of the event
 		- the datastructure and key properties for a specific event type